Rohith-AIDS/Exercise-09-Shift-registers-using-verilog-/README.md

 ```
 Program for  Implementation-of Shift-registers-using-verilog-
-Developed by: VIRIGL JOVITA.A
+Developed by: SV ROHITHKUMAR
-RegisterNumber: 212221240062
+RegisterNumber: 212221230084

 PROGRAM 1